igormusic/CIS-2014-PingAccess-3.0-SDK-Demo/README.md

 Overview
 --------
 This is a sample for a live code demo at [cloudidentitysummit.com 2014][CIS2014].
 It uses the PingAccess SDK and therefore requires access to the internet.
-If you don't have internet access, but have access to the PingAccess install you can [use this alternative.](has-no-tubes)
+If you don't have internet access, but have access to the PingAccess install you can [use this alternative.][has-no-tubes]

 Objective
 ---------